 If you’re interested in applying for a loan in Toronto, then chances are you’ll have a lot of people telling you different information about the loan process.
 Unfortunately, many facts about loans have been twisted over time.
 Some of the more frequent loan myths that you’ll come across include:

 - All lenders are reputable and are interested in helping their customers.
 False.
-There are many illegitimate companies out there posing as lenders, trying to steal your money.
-Always do your research and look at customer reviews before you apply for a loan with any lender.
+There are many illegitimate companies out there posing as lenders in Toronto, trying to steal your money.
+Always do your research and look at customer reviews before you apply for a loan with any lender in Toronto.
 It’s also good to look at the Better Business Bureau database to ensure the company’s legitimacy.
 Watch our video: How to Identify a Loan Scam.

 - All legitimate lenders will charge the same interest rates.
 Actually, interest rates will vary from company to company and loan product to loan product.
-That’s why it’s important to do a lot of research and weigh your options before committing to one lender.
+That’s why it’s important to do a lot of research and weigh your options before committing to one lender in Toronto.

 - You can only have one loan at a time.
 Not necessarily.
 Many people will have more than one loan to pay, such as a mortgage and a car loan.
 However, most lenders will not approve you for multiple loans if they see that you are not financially stable enough to handle them all.

 - You must have perfect credit in order to be approved for a loan.
 Actually, many lenders in Toronto do not even check your credit score before approving you.
 What they really want to know is that you’re financially responsible enough to stick to their scheduled payment plan.
 Click here for information about no credit check loans in Canada.

 Preparing to Apply for a Loan in Toronto

 All lenders will review your finances before they decide to let you borrow from them.
 They want to make sure you’re capable of making your payments on time, in full, without the risk of default.
 Therefore, it’s best that you get your finances in order and take these other steps before you apply: